Find and fix code smells in C++ with regexes

 in C++11, and the addition ofstd::make_unique

-in C++14 lead to a lot of low-hanging fruits easy to fix with regexes.
+in C++14 lead to a lot of low-hanging fruits easy to fix quickly with regexes.

-It also occurred to me that it is possible to reuse those regexes and integrate with Cppcheck.
+It also occurred to me that it is possible to reuse those regexes and integrate them with Cppcheck.
 As Cppcheck normalizes the source code, regexes can be simplified a lot.
-Instead of writing, for example, = *new `, writing `= new ` is sufficient.
-Also, all presented regexes fail if someone uses `using namespace std;
+Instead of writing, for example, = *new

 and unique_ptr